 By not kicking their routine into a higher gear (through movement) and/or not investing in the right tech that supports the transition (good shoes, mat, and chair).
 Dwight is not alone here.

-Dwight was actually onto something
+Dwight was actually onto something with his secret crutch

 Which is where the LeanRite comes into play.
 The LeanRite Elite standing desk chair is engineered by ergonomists and orthopedics specifically to make working at a standing desk comfortable.
 By design, it provides the very support and relief that Dwight craved — with gluteal and lumbar support lent through numerous positions sit-to-stand.